phreed/freed-linkage-assembler/docs/joint-primitive.md

 |  1  |  0/0  |   =   |  h/h  | **O** | **O** |
 |  2  | **O** |   =   | **O** | **O** | **O** |
 |  3  | **O** |   =   | **O** | **O** | **O** |

+lf is introduced in a number of places.

+lf is used in coincident->t2-r3 to make a decision.